 Install and load required packages

-I’m using D melanogaster data, so I install and load the annotation “org.Dm.eg.db” below.
+The sample data is from D melanogaster, so install and load the annotation “org.Dm.eg.db” below.
 See all annotations available here: http://bioconductor.org/packages/release/BiocViews.html#___OrgDb (there are 19 presently available).

 # reading in data from deseq2 df = read.csv("drosphila_example_de.csv", header=TRUE) # we want the log2 fold change original_gene_list <- df$log2FoldChange # name the vector names(original_gene_list) <- df$X # omit any NA values gene_list<-na.omit(original_gene_list) # sort the list in decreasing order (required for clusterProfiler) gene_list = sort(gene_list, decreasing = TRUE)